jackli777/3b1b-some2-2022-/docs/README.md

 - Generally speaking, d_q, d_k, and d_v can be set consistently with the dimension of the word embedding, d.
 Although this is not a strict requirement, **d_q and d_k must be the same** (keeping only d_k later on), and **d_v can be different from d_k**.
 To see the dimension information of each tensor more clearly later on, here d_k is set to d+1 and d_v to d+2.

-- Let's look at the dimension information of each **mapping matrix** generated from the settings:
+- Let's look at the dimension information of each **mapping matrix** generated from the configurations:

 ```python
 print(U_query.size())